setzler/textables/README.md

 Description
 -----------

-This is a package that helps construct a highly customized LaTeX table in R. The key functions for creating table rows are:
+This package allows the construction of highly-customized LaTeX table in R. The key functions for creating table rows are:

 -   `row_numeric`: many options to control numerical formatting.
     -   control decimal places with`dec` argument (e.g., `dec=3` for 3 decimal places);